 The Certification Reference claim is used to link the class of chip and PSA RoT of the attesting device to an associated entry in the PSA Certification database.
-It MUST be represented as a string made of nineteen numeric characters: a thirteen-digit EAN-13 [EAN-13], followed by a dash "-", and followed by the five-digit versioning information described in [PSA-Cert-Guide].
+The Certification Reference claim MUST be represented as a string made of nineteen numeric characters: a thirteen-digit EAN-13 [EAN-13] followed by a dash "-" and the five-digit versioning information described in [PSA-Cert-Guide].